Honda XR250R Review – Is the Dirt Bike Worth Buying?

 I hope this Honda XR250R review has provided you with the info you were looking for.

 Now that you’ve done your research and you’re (probably) as convinced as I am about how good of a choice these older XR dirt bikes are, where do you find one for sale?

 Whenever looking to buy a used dirt bike (a Honda XR250R, in this case) I stick to these three options:

 Yes, there are dozens of more places to find a used Honda XR250R for sale, but I like those.

-I like those three because I can see the dirt bike in person and start it up, ride it, inspect, and ask whatever questions I need to… all without having to travel.
-If you’re planning to buy a used dirt bike, you always want to see it in person before you buy.
+I like those three because I can see the dirt bike in person and start it up, ride it, inspect it, and ask whatever questions I need to… all without having to travel.
+If you’re planning to buy a used dirt bike, you always want to see it in person before you buy it.

 What is the best year to buy a Honda XR250R dirt bike?
 Any year from 1996-2004 (when they discontinued producing them).
 For the 1996 Honda XR250R’s, they updated the frame, chassis, suspension, and a few other minor items.
 From then on, there were no significant changes… except for the color.

 So the best years for Honda XR250R were 1996-2004, however, the 1986-1996 editions weren’t lemons.
 If you find a used bike in the 86-96 range, just make sure you like the feel, make sure it’s been well cared for, and you should have a decent dirt bike for not a lot of money.